What is Inpatient Alcohol Detox?

 The detoxification process is frightening to many people because of the potential withdrawal symptoms associated with it.
 These symptoms can include:

-- Physical withdrawal symptoms may include diarrhea, vomiting, headaches and nausea
+- Physical withdrawal symptoms may include diarrhea, vomiting, headaches, and nausea.
+You may also experience increased blood pressure and heart rate

 - In rare cases, hallucinations and seizures may result